danielc92/django-sandbox/README.md

 - Rendering templates from ORM Models
 - File uploading
 - Basic HTML knowledge
+- Postgres as backend database
+- Redis as backend cache for queries
+- Redis as session backend cache

 # Setup
 **How to obtain this repository:**